rjhancock/solaris-vii-games/rules.markdown

 | Number of weeks attempted training this skill to the next level | +1 per week, up to a maximum of +3 |
 {: .table.table-hover.table-striped }

+A tech who reaches a skill level of 4+ may purchase Clan Tech Knowledge for a cost of 500,000 c-bills.
+This purchase may be deferred until the stable has sufficient funds.

 ### Buying New ‘Mechs/Customizing ‘Mechs

 New ‘Mechs may be bought at any point in a season, using the rules from stable creation.
 ‘Mechs may also be customized at any point in the season using the rules from stable creation.
 Full costs must be paid.
-Like at stable creation, a new MechTech must be hired for each ‘mech purchased.
+Like at stable creation, a new MechTech must be hired for each ‘Mech purchased.

 ### Selling BattleMechs

-A stable may choose to sell a BattleMech at any point in a season but must always have at least one ‘mech on its roster.
+A stable may choose to sell a BattleMech at any point in a season but must always have at least one ‘Mech on its roster.
 A stable cannot exist without a BattleMech.

 The process for selling a BattleMech is as follows:

-1. Make the ‘Mech’s details available to all other players in the tournament, including any details of damage levels.
+1. Make the ‘Mech's details available to all other players in the tournament, including any details of damage levels.
-2. Other stable masters have a 1-week period in which to place bids for the ‘mech to purchase it if they wish.
+2. Other stable masters have a 1-week period in which to place bids for the ‘Mech to purchase it if they wish.
 3. If no other stable master chooses to purchase the ‘Mech by the end of the week, the ‘Mech is sold on the open market for 60% of the price listed in MekHQ.

 ### New Pilots